Migrating from a Philips Hue Bridge to the ZHA (Zigbee Home Automation) integration

 Also, for actually using the dimmer switch, I used the blueprint in post #95 in this thread: ZHA - Philips Hue Dimmer Switch (RWL020, RWL021) - #95 by Twiglet

-Philips has now shut down their “Hue Labs” which offered customizable “Hue Lab Formulas”, so guess that is another reason why more people would want to migrate away from the official Philips Hue Bridge:
+FYI, Philips has now shut down their “Hue Labs” which offered customizable “Hue Lab Formulas”.
+Guess that is another good reason why more people would want to migrate away from the Philips Hue Bridge:

-Does anyone have tips on replicating different Hue Labs Formulas from Philips Hue Labs?
+Anyone have tips on replicating different Hue Labs Formulas from Philips Hue Labs in ZHA?

 Philips Hue themselves have posted how users of the official Philips Hue Bridge and Hue app can partially replicate some Hue Labs Formulas on the official Philips Hue Bridge but even their fans are complaining that the new features Philips introduced in their Hue app can not fully replace all the popular “Hue Labs Formulas” in the same way.